dazzletune/dazzletune.github.io/content/about/_index.md

 layout = "single"
 +++

-I'm a passionate developer, computer enthusiast, and creative problem-solver, dedicated to crafting elegant solutions in the digital realm.
+Hi there.
+I am a passionate software developer, computer enthusiast, and creative problem-solver from the West Palm Beach, Florida area, dedicated to crafting elegant solutions in the digital realm.

 ### Education